 Notes

-- Optional additions to this paleo carrot cake include 1/2 cup each of chopped pecans and/or raisins.
+Optional additions to this Paleo carrot cake include 1/2 cup each of chopped pecans or raisins.

-- Store this carrot cake with coconut flour in an airtight container in the fridge for up to five days or freeze it for up to six months.
+Store this cake in an airtight container in the fridge for up to five days or freeze it for up to three months.